 more details about How Long Does an Edible Last?

-The duration of the effects produced by oils and tinctures can depend on exactly how they are used.
+The duration of the effects produced by cannabis oils and tinctures can depend on exactly how they are used.

-If you simply place Tinctures under your tongue, the effects can last for 2-3 hours, however, if you swallow most of the Tinctures instead of absorbing it sublingually, you can expect a longer-lasting experience as it is processed slowly by your stomach like an edible would be.
+However, if you swallow most of the Tinctures instead of absorbing it sublingually, you can expect a longer-lasting experience as it is processed slowly by your stomach like an edible would be.

 Several factors determine the duration of the high you get from weed.
 These factors include: